What Every California Driver Should Know About Parking Lot Right-of-Ways

 • Inadequate lighting

-If you have suffered an injury in a parking lot due to another driver’s negligence or the parking lot’s owner, seek legal advice to protect your rights.
-You may be eligible for damages if another driver failed to yield the right of way, resulting in your injuries.
+If you have suffered an injury in a parking lot due to the negligence of another driver or the parking lot’s owner, contact our firm and seek legal advice to protect your rights.
+You may be eligible for damages if, for example, another driver failed to yield the right of way, resulting in your injuries.

 California car accident lawyers at Berg Injury Lawyers offer a no-obligation, free attorney consultation and help you pursue the compensation you are entitled to.
 Contact our law firm today to get started.